AndDumi1008/Python-web-Scraper/README.md

 				First run the 'requirement.txt' with command prompt, enter the following command: pip install -r <path/to/requirement.txt>
 				Then you can run as it is or check config file.

 				For other site scrap add look at how config file is wrote.
-For remove you can delete or change on RUN column from 1 to 0 or vice-versa, where 1 means it will run and scrap the site or 0 to not scrap scrap the site.
+For remove you can delete or change on CHECK column from 1 to other value
+				or vice-versa, where 1 means it will run and scrap the site or 0 to not scrap scrap the site.

 				Program stop if there is an error.
 Please provide feedback!